TheLongSentance/chatbot_conversation/README.md

 conda activate botconv

 # Register the package for development
-conda develop .
+conda develop ./src
 ```

 Note about Option 2:
 - Only registers the package for development
-- Requires all dependencies to be listed in environment.yml
+- Requires all dependencies to be listed in `environment.yml`
-- Doesn't support development extras like [test]
+- By default installs all development dependencies
-- Doesn't use the build configuration from pyproject.toml
+- Doesn't use the build configuration from `pyproject.toml`
 - May miss out on development tools unless manually installed

 We recommend Option 1 (Conda + pip) as it gives you the best of both worlds: Conda's environment management and modern Python packaging tools.